Manuel Martin (conquistador)

 Manuel Martin (active in the 16th century) was a Spanish nobleman, conquistador, notary public of Asunción, Santa Fe, and Buenos Aires during the Viceroyalty of Peru.

 Biography

-Manuel Martin was born in Spain, arrived at Rio de la Plata, in the expedition of Pedro de Mendoza.
+Manuel Martin was born in Spain, and arrived in Rio de la Plata in the expedition of Pedro de Mendoza.
 He was married to a native of Asunción. (parents Isabel, wife of Leonardo Gribeo).